danielabar/meblog/src/markdown/about-those-docs.md

 ### Workflows

-Given that a new developer has a working project running on their laptop, this document should explain how to go through the most common workflows in the application.
+Given that a new developer has the project running on their laptop, this document should explain how to go through the most common workflows in the application.
 An example for a domain registrar application might include: Login as a test user, search for a domain, purchase the domain with a test credit card, and update dns records.

-### 3rd party integrations
+### 3rd Party Integrations

-For each service that the project integrates with (eg: Braintree, Stripe, Mandrill, etc) add a document explaining:
+For each service that the project integrates with (eg: Braintree, Stripe, Mandrill, etc.) add a document explaining:

 * What the service does and why the project is using it.
 * Differences in local vs deployed use (eg: is there a fake version of it for local use?
 How to update laptop config to use a real version, does the service provide a sandbox vs production mode?).
-* Where/how its configured.
+* Where/how it's configured.
 * How to get an account/credentials to the service.
 * Does the service use webhooks?
-If yes, document the project endpoints that implement these.
+If yes, document the project endpoints that receive these.
 * Link to the docs for the client library that's being used to communicate with the service.
 * Troubleshooting - for example, is all communication with service logged somewhere?